-We weren’t always this adventurous.
-In fact, we used to not even camp!!!
+We didn’t alway live an adventuours life.
+In fact, we used to not even camp!
 For the first twelve years of our marriage, our vacations always revolved around a condo in Hawaii.
-It wasn’t until our fourth child was born that I got the itch to do something more.
+It wasn’t until our fourth child was born that I got the itch to start living more adventurously.
+Now, our days revolve around adventure and we’ve created a live filled with incredible memories and are raising kids who are passionate about the outdoors and love living a life centered around growth, fulfillment, and purpose.
+After all, isn’t that what living an adventurous life is all about?

 Step 1: Desire, it’s a must